 your files (raw data, reference tracks etc.).
 And there you will also find the mixdowns I will make for you.
 It is not a problem if you prefer a different service to transfer the data.
 Just let

-For more than twelve years now Ableton Live is my favorite DAW.
+For nearly 20 years now Ableton Live is my favorite DAW.
 So, if you use this software as well, you can easily send me whole Live projects instead of just single audio files.

 It is important to upload the files compressed.
 By using a packing tool first it is possible to prove that the upload is error-free.
 Second you can reduce the amount of data, of course losless.
 Again you can choose your favorite packing tool.
 I recommend 7-Zip, which is open source and totally freeware.
 For the fact that you live just around the corner of course you can give me your material personally.

-To communticate during the working process I favour emailing.
-I receive mails immediately and I am looking after to answer as quick as possible.
-Also you can telephone me or we can meet to listen together.
+To communticate during the working process I favour to use e-mail or messenger.
+In addition to that, especially for reviewing and giving feedback, I like to use the service from Highnote, a platform to make comments, exchange ideas, and organize notes on any audio file.
+I receive messenges immediately and I am looking after to answer as quick as possible.
+Certainly, you also can telephone me or we can meet to listen together.

 Opinions differ on the question of the sample rate.
 Nameable audio engineers say, 44100 hz for recording is enough, which offers frequencies from 20hz up to 20000hz.
 This is rather the range, that humans are able to hear.
 Others argue, the psycho acoustic information above this range is also relevant, because it influences the further editing of the recordings.
 I cannot say, who is wrong or right, but I really like the idea of spooky sounds and ghosts among the higher frequencies, who inspirit the music.
 Therefore, in case of doubt, for recording and mixing I work with 32bit (float) 88200hz.
-I am afraid of no ghost!
 Besides: For me you do not have to convert your material.
 Just send it the way it is.
+I use a professional converter software (Izotope RX9).

 For any questions or for concrete requests just feel free to email me.